 Start Your Day in Tarifa With Breakfast

 Start your day in Tarifa the same way as the locals: with a tostada and a café con leche (coffee with milk).
-Tostada is a very popular dish for breakfast, present on every café’s menu.
+Tostada is a very popular dish for breakfast in Spain, present on every café’s menu.
 It consists of a grilled toasted pitufo (a mini baguette), usually topped with either olive oil, salt and grated tomatoes, or with butter and jam.

 It is good to mention that in Spain cafes and restaurants take allergies very seriously, and most of them will have milk replacements, such as lactose free or soy milk.